mozilla-ai/lumigator/README.md

 Currently, developers are able to build the local project using docker-compose.

-1. git clone repo
+1. `git clone` repo
 2. install development environment and pants
-3. run dev setup to install docker-compose
+3. run dev setup (below) to install docker-compose version

 ### Install pants, tools, and dev environment.
 This includes a standalone python interpreter, venv (`mzaivenv`), precommit configs, and more.
 Python setup is